geudde/attic-chest/pages/02.season-1/08.meeting-08/03.author/docs.md

 The secret which your Muse envelopes
 &emsp;Hid in a cloud of pleasing verse
-As Englands Mail my thought developes
+As England’s Mail my thought developes
 &emsp;And bids it from its gloom emerge.

 If my conjecture false, you find